thienan11/MappingForSocialJustice/README.md

 # MappingForSocialJustice

-A Repository for the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.
+A repository for the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.

 ## Overview